baronsmv/linux-rt-upscaler/README.md

 While real-time upscaling tools like [Magpie](https://github.com/Blinue/Magpie) and [Lossless Scaling](https://losslessscaling.com/) remain Windows-exclusive, projects such as [lsfg-vk](https://github.com/PancakeTAS/lsfg-vk) are successfully bringing their **frame generation** capabilities to Linux.

-This project tackles the other half of the equation: **AI-powered upscaling** to deliver a native solution Linux has been missing, a fullscreen [Gamescope](https://github.com/ValveSoftware/gamescope)-like experience that applies intelligent upscaling (similar to [Anime4K](https://github.com/bloc97/Anime4K)) to any application.
+This project tackles the other half of the equation: **AI-powered upscaling** to deliver a native solution Linux has been missing, an experience similar to [Gamescope](https://github.com/ValveSoftware/gamescope) that applies intelligent upscaling (similar to [Anime4K](https://github.com/bloc97/Anime4K)) to any application.

 ## Acknowledgments